-Cleanses, Purifies, and Sanctifies as it plays an active role in our many rituals.
+Cleanses, Purifies, and Sanctifiesas it plays an active role in our many rituals.

-When people have water they rejoice.
-And when they do not have adequate safe water, they suffer.
+And when they do not they suffer.

 Suffering is not what our shared symbol is meant to be.

+Water offers a path to dignity for every person.
 Water offers our faiths a way to make that path possible.
+Together, we can make water the source of health & life for all.

 "The Great Mystery gave us the life’s blood of our mother to sustain us.
 When the new day dawns, the first thing we use is Water and it’s the last thing we use at night.
 It comes from the springs, brooks, ponds, lakes and rivers.
 It is found not only on the earth, but even falls from the heavens in the form of blessed rain.
 Let us be of one mind that we may do this properly.
 We give thanks for Sacred Water."